 The strategy helps to facilitate alignment between your marketing and sales teams.
 In the end, both departments are working toward the same goal — to create more sales and build better relationships with customers and prospects.

-A shift toward sales enablement includes the development of content that will be useful into both teams.
+A shift toward sales enablement includes the development of content that will be useful for both teams.
 According to a study by Aberdeen, 74% of high-performing sales organizations have strong sales and marketing alignment.

 Sales enablement training never stops inside organizations.
-The strategies calls for a constant effort to better understand your customers and the sales process.
+The strategies call for a constant effort to better understand your customers and the sales process.
 Regular training helps your teams to sell more effectively.

 In companies that lean heavily toward sales enablement strategies, training should take place 3-4 times per year.
 In most companies, a single yearly training period of the standard.

 Sales Enablement Facilitates Reliable Growth

 So, what is sales enablement?
 Sales enablement is all about improved experiences.
 Your salespeople have a better experience because they have more tools and content on hand to share with prospects during the sales process.

 The prospects themselves have a better experience because they are being provided with more information over longer periods of time, helping them to build better relationships with companies and better understand their buying decision.